 Emily received her bachelor’s degree in business administration from Mississippi State University and received a graduate degree in banking from the University of Colorado’s Graduate School of Banking.

 Walker Stapleton's roots run deep in Colorado, as his family has been actively involved in Colorado since the early 1900s.
 Prior to being sworn in as Colorado’s 43rd state treasurer January 2011, Walker served as chief executive officer and chief financial officer of various private and publicly traded companies.
-He is now serving in his second term as state treasurer.
+He served as the 56th Treasurer of Colorado from 2011 to 2019.
 Walker’s community service includes serving on the board of directors for the Boys and Girls Club of Metro Denver and is also a member of the Denver Southeast Rotary Club.